Protocol Application Approval

 All protocol applications must be approved before any animal work begins.
 Be sure to include with your submission a copy of the funding proposal/final grant pages sent to the funding agency detailing the animal research described in the protocol and the Office of Sponsored Programs (OSP) routing sheet.
 Federal regulations require the IACUC to compare the protocol to the funding proposal statement of work or project description.
 Any substantive differences must be satisfactorily addressed prior to IACUC approval.

-The application should be signed by the department head or, in lieu of a written signature, the department head may send an email to the IACUC team stating he/she is aware of the proposed work and concurs with its submittal.
-When the department chair is the Principal Investigator (PI) named in the protocol, no other sign-off is required.
+The application should be approved by the department head.
+ORIA we will route the application to the department head for you in the TOPAZ system.
+When the department chair is the Principal Investigator (PI) named in the protocol, no other approval is required.

 All protocols are distributed to the IACUC in the order received.
 IACUC member(s) are assigned to perform the formal review using the designated member review (DMR) process.
 If a Committee member calls for Full Committee Review (FCR), the protocol will be placed on the agenda for that month’s meeting, unless it was received without sufficient lead time.
 The majority of protocols do not require FCR; however, protocols requiring FCR are due the first of the month for review at that month’s meeting.